In addition to the frequently asked questions outlined below, several departments have compiled their own:

 How long will MTU Flex last?

-MTU Flex is the plan for fall semester.
-We hope it will not be needed after that, but we are prepared to continue MTU Flex as long as necessary to keep our campus and community safe.
+We are prepared to continue MTU Flex as long as necessary to keep our campus and community safe.

 Will I still be able to get practical, hands-on experience?